Updated May 2016

 This policy shall be governed by and construed in accordance with the law of Scotland, and you agree to submit to the exclusive jurisdiction of the Scottish Courts.

 We may change the terms of this policy from time to time.
 You are responsible for regularly reviewing this policy so that you are aware of any changes to it.
-If you continue to use our event ticket shop after the time we state the changes will take effect, you will have accepted the changes.
+If you continue to use our event ticket shop after the time we state the changes will be taken into effect, you will be marked as having automatically accepted any changes made.

 Think Different Events is delighted to announce we will be working with the Allied Health Professionals (AHP) team of Kent and Medway NHS and Social Care Partnership Trust (KMPT) to organise and deliver their conference in October.
 (COVID restrictions permitting)